coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferreader.md

 ﻿---
 layout: post
-title: "How To Read File Using BufferReader In Java?"
+title: "How To Read File Using BufferedReader In Java?"
 author: gaurav
-image: assets/images/2021-01-03/read-file-using-bufferreader.png
+image: assets/images/2021-01-03/read-file-using-bufferedreader.png
 categories: [Java, Java File IO]
-description: "In this article we will see how to read a file using the `BufferReader` class in Java."
+description: "In this article we will see how to read a file using the `BufferedReader` class in Java."

 ---

-In this article we will see how to read a file using the `BufferReader `class in Java.
+In this article we will see how to read a file using the `BufferedReader `class in Java.

-`BufferReader` class reads text from a character-input stream.
+`BufferedReader` class reads text from a character-input stream.
 Because of buffering characters it provides an  efficient way to read characters, arrays, and lines.

-`BufferReader` provides two important  methods to read from the file. i.e `read()` and `readLine()`.
+`BufferedReader` provides two important  methods to read from the file. i.e `read()` and `readLine()`.

-You can specify the bufferSize in `BufferReader `constructer.
+You can specify the bufferSize in `BufferedReader `constructer.
 But as [motioned in the docs](https://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html),
 >The default is large enough for most purposes.

-## BufferReader `read()` method
+## BufferedReader `read()` method

-`BufferReader` `read()` method reads a single character.
+`BufferedReader` `read()` method reads a single character.
 IT returns the `int` representation of the char in range of 0 to 65535 (0x00-0xffff), or -1 if the end of the stream has been reached.

 We can cast `int` value returned by `read()` method to `char` to get the character value.

-I have given an example to read a file character by character using the `read()` method of the `BufferReader` class
+I have given an example to read a file character by character using the `read()` method of the `BufferedReader` class
 ```java
 package com.coderolls;